A# Minor 7th Piano Chord

 The Notes in an A# Minor 7th Chord

-The root is the bottom note of the chord, the starting point to which the other notes relate.
+The root of the chord is always the easiest to find because it's in the name of the chord!
 The root of an A# Minor 7th chord is A#.

 The Min 3rd

 The minor third of an A# Minor 7th chord is C#.
 The minor third is up three half-steps from the Root.

 - Step 2: move up to B#

 - Step 3: Land on C#

 - B is a minor second above A#.

 - B# is a major 2nd above A#.

 - C# is a minor third above A#.

 The Min 7th